5 keys to unlocking a successful ABM program with Engagio’s Jon Miller

 It’s apparent that the marketer’s role is evolving in response to a non-linear sales and marketing process.
 To stay current, and avoid ABM mistakes, it’s essential to address these changes proactively.

-Jon offers marketers five expert tips for implementing a successful ABM program.
+Jon offers marketers five expert tips for implementing a successful account-based marketing (ABM) program.

 Instead of the marketing team collecting target accounts and handing them off to sales, make it a team effort.